Kaedalus/Kaedalus-Reffect-Megapack/README.md

 Please let me know if you find any errors or missing effects!

-Currently the main issue is that icons take quite a while to load when starting up, due to the large amount.
 To fix blurry numbers, change your Reffect font to the largest possible size.
 Still thinking of how to implement conditions in a neat manner.
 Also, no underwater exclusive stuff for the moment (Whirlpool, for instance), sorry!